fubralimited/CentOS-KVM-Image-Tools/README.md

 # CentOS KVM Image Tools

 Some simple tools, instructions and images to assist with creating CentOS KVM virtual machines.
+The following guide assumes you have virtualisation tools such as virt-install and libguestfs tools such as virt-sparsify installed.

 ## Installation examples using virt-install